UniversalDependencies/docs/_egy/dep/dislocated-agent.md

 udver: '2'
 ---

 In Old Egyptian, a dislocated agent is expressed by a postposed nominal agent that follows the preposition ꞽn in the man-impersonal construction.
-This dislocated agent is referred to by the noun tꞽ meaning "one" (lit. "body, person"), which acts as the subject of the sentence.
+This dislocated agent is used as an epexegesis to determine the meaning of the noun tꞽ, which means "one" (lit. "body, person") and acts as the subject of the sentence.

 ~~~ conllu
 # text = ꞽḫ mk-t(ꞽ) Wnꞽś ꞽm ꞽn mꜣꜣ.w św